h-w-h/h-w-h.github.io/about.md

 <p class="message">
   Welcome to my home page.
 I am a third year graduate student in the Math Department at UCLA, researching under the advisement of <a href="http://www.math.ucla.edu/~wotaoyin/">Wotao Yin</a>.
 I completed my undergraduate studies at Walla Walla University with majors in Computer Science, Mathematics, and Physics.
-Information about my research, teaching and qualifying exam notes, and tutoring can be found through links in the menu.
+Information about my research, teaching and qualifying exam notes, and tutoring can be found via links in the menu.
 </p>

 <div class = "featured">